radar/guides/command-reference.md

+### Description

+The check command can list and repair problems with installed gems and specifications and will clean up gems that have been partially uninstalled.

 ## gem cleanup

-Clean up old versions of installed gems in the local repository
+Clean up old versions of installed gems

 ### Usage